-Some ideas could include reading a book for half an hour before bed, treating yourself to new bath oil, buying lavender mist to fill your bedroom with a relaxing sleepy scent, or playing some gentle classical music to help you wind down.
+Some ideas could include reading a book for half an hour before bed, treating yourself to new bath oil, buying lavender mist to fill your bedroom with a relaxing sleepy scent, burning some relaxing essential oils, or playing some gentle classical music to help you wind down.

 Giving yourself this time to slow down and unwind by adding small but enjoyable activities to your bedtime routine, is sure to have you heading straight to dreamland…

 If you are experiencing long-term sleep issues, speak with your doctor for further advice.